niaid/iTLR/README.md

 ## Public Domain License

-As a work of the United States Government, this work is in public domain within the United States.
+As a work of the United States Government, this work is in the public domain within the United States.
 More information on U.S. Government Works can be found on [USA.gov](https://www.usa.gov/government-works)